niekvanoldenborgh/RushHour/README.md

 > Please choose a number:

+Vul bij de volgende regel in hoe vaak het spel moet runnen:

+> How many times would you like to play?

+There are several options to set a time limit:

+> Would you like to add a time limit?
+> 1. No time limit
+> 2. Only time limit per game
+> 3. Only overall time limit
+> 4. Both overall time limit and time limit per game

+>Please choose a number:

 Vul hier het cijfer in van het bord dat je wilt oplossen.
 Je komt dan bij het volgende menu:

 > Choose an algorithm to solve the board: